 - Agent

-- SARS-CoV-2
+- o SARS-CoV-2

 - Incubation Period

 - Range 2 to 14 days

-- Transmission/Communicability
+• Transmission/Communicability

-- The virus is thought to spread mainly from person-to-person.

-- Between people who are in close contact with one another (within about 6 feet). - Through respiratory droplets produced when an infected person talks, coughs, or sneezes. - These droplets can land in the eyes, mouths, or noses of people who are nearby or possibly be inhaled into the lungs. - There is evidence that the virus can also be spread via airborne transmission, when smaller droplets and particles containing the virus remain suspended in the air for minutes to hours. - It is possible for individuals who are asymptomatic, presymptomatic and symptomatic to spread illness to other individuals. - It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads. - Symptoms - Symptoms associated with COVID-19 include: Fever (measured at >100.0°F or subjective), chills, cough, shortness or breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose.
-Consider also diarrhea, nausea or vomiting.
+- The virus is thought to spread mainly from person to person. - Between people who are in close contact with one another (within about 6 feet). - Through respiratory droplets produced when an infected person talks, coughs, or sneezes. - These droplets can land in the eyes, mouths, or noses of people who are nearby or possibly be inhaled into the lungs. - There is evidence that the virus can also be spread via airborne transmission when smaller droplets and particles containing the virus remain suspended in the air for minutes to hours. - It is possible for individuals who are asymptomatic, presymptomatic, or symptomatic to spread illness to other individuals. - o It may be possible for a person to get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.